rhysmeister/ApacheCassandraAdminExamNotes/README.md

   * https://www.youtube.com/watch?v=Sz7OiUWgs5U
 * JVM
 * Adding Nodes
+  * Add a single node at a time.
   * https://docs.datastax.com/en/archived/cassandra/3.0/cassandra/operations/opsAddNodeToCluster.html
 * Removing Nodes
+  * nodetool decommission - Causes a live node to decommission itself, streaming its data to the next node on the ring to replicate appropriately.
+  * nodetool removenode - Shows the status of current node removal; forces completion of pending removal, or removes identified node.
+Use when the node is down and nodetool decommission cannot be used.
+If the cluster does not use vnodes, adjust the tokens before running this command.
+  * nodetool assassinate - Just make the node go away.
+Doesn't redistribute any data.
   * https://docs.datastax.com/en/archived/cassandra/3.0/cassandra/operations/opsRemoveNode.html
 * Bootstrapping
+  * The process of a new node joining a cluster.
   * http://cassandra.apache.org/doc/latest/operating/topo_changes.html
   * https://thelastpickle.com/blog/2017/05/23/auto-bootstrapping-part1.html
   * https://thelastpickle.com/blog/2018/08/02/Re-Bootstrapping-Without-Bootstrapping.html
   * https://de.slideshare.net/ArunitGupta1/boot-strapping-in-cassandra
 * Replacing a Downed Node
+  * Replace better than remove and add.
+  * In jvm.options add replace_address or (better) replace_address_first_boot.
+  * Monitor with nodetool netstats.
 * Size Tiered Compaction
   * Default compaction strategy.
   * Good for insert heavy and general workloads.
+  * Groups similarly sized tables together.
+  * Tiers with less than min_threshold (four) sstables are not considered for compaction.
 * Leveled Compaction
   * Groups sstables into levels of a fixed size limit.
   * Each level is 10 times larger than the previous.
   * Best for read heavy workloads or where there are more updates than inserts.
+  * Very IO intensive.
+  * Compacts more frequently than size tiered.
 * Time Window Compaction
   * Designed to work on time-series data.
   * One sstable for each time window.
+  * size tiered within a time window.
 * Repair
+  * Synchronizing replicas.
+  * Occurs when detected by reads, randomly with non_quorum reads (read_repair_chance) or manually with nodetool repair.
+  * Repairs should be run if a node is down for a long time.
+  * Regular repair should also be run to ensure the integrity of cluster data.
 * Nodesync
 * sstablesplit
   * Splits SSTable files into multiple SSTables of a maximum designated size.